-It is proposed that the Assessment be levied for fiscal year 2001-02 and continued every year thereafter, so long as the parks and recreational areas need to be improved and maintained Pleasant Valley Recreation and Park District requires funding from the Assessments for its Improvements in the Improvement District.
-As noted previously, the Assessment can continue to be levied annually after the Pleasant Valley Recreation and Park District Board of Directors approves an annually updated Engineer's Report, budget for the Assessment, Improvements to be provided, and other specifics of the Assessment.
+As noted previously, the Board gained the authority to approve the levy of the assessments for the fiscal year 2001-02 and to continue to levy them in future years.
+It is proposed that the Assessment be levied for fiscal year 2020-21 and continued every year thereafter, so long as the parks and recreational areas need to be improved and maintained Pleasant Valley Recreation and Park District requires funding from the Assessments for its Improvements in the Improvement District.
+The Assessment can continue to be levied annually after the Pleasant Valley Recreation and Park District Board of Directors approves an annually updated Engineer's Report, budget for the Assessment, Improvements to be provided, and other specifics of the Assessment.
 In addition, the District Board of Directors must hold an annual public hearing to continue the Assessment.